vmware-tanzu/tanzu-dev-portal/content/learningpaths/inner-loop-dev-with-vmware-tanzu-application-platform/_index.md

 ---
-title: Inner-Loop Development with VMware Tanzu Application Platform
+title: Inner-Loop Development with Tanzu Application Platform
-description: This Learning Path walks you through deploying and using VMware Tanzu Application Platform, a platform for developers, built on top of Kubernetes.
+description: This Learning Path walks you through deploying and using Tanzu Application Platform, a platform for developers, built on top of Kubernetes.
 weight: 1
 featured: true
 duration: 180